 Or, how about a DIY starburst nail design (someone PLEASE do this!!!!!)

 And there you go.
-Thanks for reading the longest post of all time.
+That concludes the longest post of all time.
 Who has some other ideas or sources or throwback locksmith knowledge?
 Leave them in the comments!
+Thanks for reaading!